 Foster + Partners is a global studio for sustainable architecture, engineering, urbanism and industrial design, founded by Norman Foster in 1967.
 Since then, he, and the team around him, have established an international practice with a worldwide reputation.
 With offices across the globe, they work as a single studio that is both ethnically and culturally diverse.
 The principles of sustainability are integral to their work: designing buildings that run at a fraction of the current energy requirements, or urban quarters that can support thriving communities, improving the quality of life in a city for all.
-Check a few projects below with us!
+Check out a few projects below with us!

 The practice’s first office building in Russia, the RCC Headquarters in Ekaterinburg reimagines the conventional cellular office to set new standards in quality, comfort and flexibility.
 The 15-story building’s innovative modular office units are enveloped in an energy-efficient enclosure, which provides a distinctive symbol for the organization.